cavo789/blog/blog/2024/01/03/quarto-revealjs-tips/index.md

 tags: [markdown, powerpoint, quarto, revealjs, tips]
 enableComments: true
 ---
-# Some tips and tricks for Quarto when rendering as a reveal.js slideshow

 ![Some tips and tricks for Quarto when rendering as a reveal.js slideshow](/img/quarto_tips_banner.jpg)

 The [Quarto reveal.js documentation](https://quarto.org/docs/reference/formats/presentations/revealjs.html) is the best place to find instructions for creating impeccable reveal.js presentations.